 The Origin of Normative Ethics and its Theories (like the Greatest Happiness Theories of Utilitarianism and Consequentialism)

 Although we can consider Jeremy Bentham the founder of modern Utilitarianism, and his successor John Stuart Mill the one who popularized it, early Greek philosophers like Aristotle, Aristippus and Epicurus presented the original Utilitarian / Consequentialist / Greatest Happiness theories.
 Or more specifically, Greeks like Plato and Aristotle laid the foundation of normative ethics.

 An Introduction to Aristotle’s Nicomachean Ethics – A Macat Philosophy Analysis.

 Two Kinds of Hedonism (Aristippus and Epicurus).
-The Hedonist theories of happiness aren’t exactly the same as the more intellectual theory of Mill who puts atheistic pleasures on the lower rung of the ladder.
-But any reasonable creature can see clearly, both types of happiness must play into a proper moral theory.
-It isn’t “Either/Or”.
+The Hedonist theories of happiness aren’t the same as the more intellectual theory of Mill who puts worldly pleasures on the lower rungs of the ladder.
+Any reasonable creature can understand that both types of happiness must play into a proper moral theory.
+It isn’t “Either/Or.”

 An Introduction to John Stuart Mill’s Utilitarianism – A Macat Politics Analysis.

-TIP: Anyone else think it is strange that two of the most important works in political philosophy are Nico-mach-ean ethics and the works of Niccolò Machiavelli?
+TIP: Does anyone else think it is strange that two of the most important works in political philosophy are Nico-mach-ean ethics and the works of Niccolò Machiavelli?

 Proving the Greeks are the Fathers of the Greatest Happiness Theory

 From the Greeks on we can also find “greatest happiness” theories in other philosophical founders from Augustine, who wrote that “all men agree in desiring the last end, which is happiness,” to Aquinas who presented many Summa-rys related to happiness in his works.